boxboat/github-cloud-native-workshop/README.md

 # BoxBoat's Cloud Native Workshop

-A series of labs that people can try to do things with Azure using Codespaces.
+A static website that hosts a series of labs that people can try to do things with Azure using Codespaces.
+The Codespaces repositories are elsewhere and they are different from lab to lab.

 ## Running Locally